smokedsalmonbagel/jsonDatastoreReportGenerator/README.md

 - The timestamp for each row is in ISO format.

-- All the log files can be found in the root fo the supplied location [-L].
+- All the log files can be found in the root of the supplied location [-L].
 The script does not search for sub directories

 ## Aggregation and Missing Data

 The script collects data for specified fields starting and ending at user specified dates.
 If it finds data to be missing for a field on any date, it simply returns `'None'`.
 It then creates `[-D]` segments of length corresponding to `[-P]`.
-Because, the script anticipates data logged per second, `P == min` means segments of lenth, 60 and `P == hr` means segments of length, 3600.
+Because, the script anticipates data logged per minute, `P == min` means segments of lenth, 1 and `P == hr` means segments of length, 60.
 The script then omits `'None'` values in each segment and returns the aritmetic mean of all the values in the segment.
 All results are returned as 2 decimal floats.

 ## Output